-Can Pre-Ejaculate Cause Pregnancy and Transmit STIs?
+What's the Chance Precum Can Cause Pregnancy and Transmit an STD?

 Most men have experienced it.
 Many have wondered what it is.
 It's the little bit of fluid that can emerge from the penis before orgasm and ejaculation.

-What is the purpose of pre-ejaculate?
+What is the purpose of precum?

 Michael A. Werner, M.D., a urologist and the medical director and founder of Maze Men's Sexual & Reproductive Health in New York, described pre-ejaculate as a clear, sticky fluid that involuntarily leaks from the penis during arousal and prior to ejaculation.
 It's made up of proteins and mucus that alkalinize and lubricate the urethra, which creates a healthier climate for the sperm that will soon pass through when a man ejaculates.